-Loans and receivables which comprise accounts receivable are financial assets with fixed or determinable payments that are not quoted in an active market.
+Loans and receivables which comprise accounts receivable and assets held for distribution are financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are recognized initially at fair value inclusive of any directly attributable transaction costs and subsequently carried at amortized cost using the effective interest method, less any impairment losses.